Join us for this FREE event!

 10am to 4pm

 Billy Frank Jr. Nisqually National Wildlife Refuge

-Congratulations to this 2016’s Nisqually Poster Contest winner, Grace Kim, a 6th grader from Cougar Mountain Middle School!
-Check out the winner, plus all of the other entries, at this year’s festival.
-The theme for this year’s contest was “Migratory Birds of the Nisqually,” in honor of the 100th anniversary of the International Migratory Bird Treaty Act.
+Congratulations to 2017’s Nisqually Poster Contest winner, Oliver Schrader, a 2nd grader from Olympia Community School!
+Check out the winner “Turtle in Water,” plus all of the other entries, at this year’s festival.
+The theme for this year’s contest was “Life Under the Water.”

 Check back for the Mainstage event schedule and other family-friendly activities!

 Free parking and shuttle to the festival will be available at at River Ridge High School, 350 River Ridge Drive, Lacey.
 Map: http://goo.gl/maps/Y2gND

 Office: (360) 456.5221 Ext.
 2145